dahmadi/Capstone1/README.md

 # FinTechProj1
-### The objective of this project is to optimize one's portfolio using Monte Carlo Simulations and historical data from Alpacas spanning the past 20 years.
+### The objective of this project is to optimize one's portfolio using Monte Carlo Simulations and historical data from Alpacas spanning the past 20 years (11/2003 - 11/2023).
+More specifically, this project assists in getting the optimal asset allocation (or optimal weight) to maximize their portfolio and potentially beat the S&P500.

-All parts of the Project completed by Donya Ahmadi
+* All parts of the Project completed by Donya Ahmadi
+* The main data source was Alpacas

 ## Part 1 - Data (Collection, CleanUp, etc.)
 ### The first part included importing necessary libraries, initializing variables (including env), and importing historical data using Alpacas API.
 For this project, I chose AAPL, AMZN, AND MSFT, but any ticker will work.
 I displayed the daily return, mean, standard deviation, and last-day closing prices for my chosen tickers and the S&P 500.